- Member of Provincial Parliament since 2004. Former City Councillor in Hamilton Ward 2

 - Actively invested in the community as a member of the ‘We Are Oshawa’ community group, Habitat for Humanity, and local theatre

 - Currently pursuing a Master’s in Education Administration in Leadership from the Ontario Institute for Studies in Education

-- Joel is a proud Ottawa Centre resident and proven community organizer.
-He’s spent a lifetime advocating for social and environmental justice.
+- Joel is a proud father of two young children and Ottawa Centre resident.
+He’s a proven community organizer and has spent a lifetime advocating for social and environmental justice.

-- Joel designed the campaign that won the expansion of the Canada Pension Plan in 2016.
-He was part of the successful campaign against the Energy East Pipeline.
+- He designed the campaign that won the expansion of the Canada Pension Plan in 2016 and was part of the successful campaign against the Energy East Pipeline.

-- Joel served as President of the Colonel By Child Care Centre, and is the national researcher for the Canadian Federation of Students.
-He holds a Ph.D. in Political Science from York University.
+- Joel served as President of the Colonel By Child Care Centre.
+He is the National Researcher for the Canadian Federation of Students and holds a Ph.D. in Political Science from York University.